anhdau185/application-infrastructure/docs/auth-service/workflows.md

 docker ps
 ```

-If everything are OK, the service has gone live and are ready to serve!
+If everything are OK, the service has gone live and is ready to serve!

 ## Monitoring the Production Server and Operational Services